Don’t Make Me Cringe

 Terms like open the kimono and other business jargon are offensive, hackneyed, imprecise, and inspiring of great loathing.
 We regard business jargon derisively because it's speaking obliquely while using irritating or horrifying phrases: Vaguely aggressive, exploitative things like one throat to choke; bureaucratic imprecisions like learnings; psychobabble terms like core competency; or sinister euphemisms like human capital.

-This is language deceptively streamlined to broadcast that everyone involved is so burdened by screaming time pressure that they don’t have time to communicate precise concepts in complete sentences.
+This is language deceptively streamlined to broadcast that everyone involved is so burdened by screaming time pressure that they don’t have time to communicate precise ideas in complete sentences.
 And in corporate-land, that’s a virtue.
-All of this that gets on everybody’s nerves.

 What to Do Instead

 Speak directly, precisely, and without weird terminology.
-If your business needs widgets, and you want Joe in Procurement to call Acme Widget Corporation to determine whether they can get you a shipment of widgets by Thursday, say so.
-If someone asks why you want Acme Widget Corporation, tell them that’s because their widgets are durable and cost-effective, not that widgets are Acme’s core competency, which communicates absolutely no data.
+If someone asks why you want Acme Widget Corporation to provide widgets, tell them that’s because their widgets are durable and cost-effective, not that widgets are Acme’s core competency, which communicates absolutely no data.
 To communicate more effectively:

 • Use precise words, not jargon